Ujstor/deployment-cluster-s3-db/README.md

     role_attr_flags: "CREATEDB" # role attribute flags
 ```

-There's a lot more knobs and bolts to set, which you can find in the [defaults/main.yml](./defaults/main.yml)
+There's a lot more options to set, which you can find in the [defaults/main.yml](./defaults/main.yml)